 Entrance to the Holland Tunnel (October 16th, 1996)

-This season’s first Raid took place at the entrance to the Holland Tunnel at rush hour.
-(For those not familiar to New York City, the Holland Tunnel is one of the few ways to enter/exit the island of Manhattan, a feature which assures a fine audience at 5pm on a weekday.
+This season’s first Raid took place at the entrance to the Holland Tunnel during rush hour.
+(For those not familiar with New York City, the Holland Tunnel is one of the few ways to enter/exit the island of Manhattan, a feature which assures a fine audience at 5 pm on a weekday.
 In addition to the dance performance, we set up a small FM radio transmitter to broadcast the musical score on an empty channel, allowing the passing motorists to tune in and hear the accompaniment.

 Winter Raid 1997 Video

 The lobby of the Museum of Modern Art (February 8th, 1997)

 After warming up by performing the Raid in the 53rd/Lexington Subway Station, we headed to the Museum of Modern Art to perform the actual Raid.
 It was an amazing site to see the way guards appeared like mad just seconds after we began to perform.
 We got through one cycle of the five-minute dance before things with the authorities started to get somewhat more serious.
 The patrons of the museum present in the lobby were kind enough to applaud as we were summarily taken out the door.